okt/fami/README.md

 #fami

 A content sharing service for the family.
-Sparked by a conversation with my cousin Collin MacDonald during a family supper in 2012.
+Sparked by a conversation with my cousin during a family supper in 2012.
 Having some basic hardware avaliable for serving the application has sparked further development on the project.

 ##TODO
 * Authentication